 Republicans block effort to halt Trump's war with Iran after 'civilization' threat

-NBC News Clone summarizes the latest on: Republicans Block Effort Halt Trumps War Iran Civilization Threat Rcna267345 - Politics and Government | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: Republicans Block Effort Halt Trumps War Iran Civilization Threat Rcna267345 - Politics and Government | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 House Democrats tried to force a vote on a war powers resolution during recess.
 Senate Democrats will launch a more serious attempt to rein in Trump next week.